-Oak trees are specifically protected by name in some cities California and Florida (e.g. Los Angles), but in most cases fall under to the general tree protection laws as outlined by each cities tree ordinance.
+Oak trees are specifically protected by name in some cities in California and Florida (e.g. Los Angeles), but in most cases, they fall under the general tree protection laws2 as outlined by each city’s tree ordinance.

-If your city allows the removal of all trees smaller than trunk diameter 8” and your Oak tree is smaller, then you are able to remove it without a permit.
+If your city allows the removal of all trees smaller than a trunk diameter of 8” and your Oaktree is smaller, then you are able to remove it without a permit.

 If it is larger than 8” then you will need to apply to the city for a permit to remove the tree.